Skip to content

 Application Installation Process

-The Haltdos Community WAF is installed using the official setup script provided by the developers.
-The installation process involves the following steps:
+The Haltdos Community WAF is installed using the official setup script provided by the vendor.
+The installation process includes the following steps:

-• Base packages including curl, nginx, and certbot are installed via apt.
+1. The curl, nginx, and certbot packages are installed via apt.

-• Existing web servers (nginx, apache2) and Docker containers listening on ports 80 and 443 are stopped to free the ports for certificate issuance.
+2. Existing web servers (nginx, apache2) and Docker containers occupying ports 80 and 443 are stopped to ensure free access.

 chmod +x setup.sh